-If you don't have access to a vacuum sealer, mylar pouches can also be heatsealed, for example with a clothes' iron.
-Another option is to fill seeds into glass jars with hermetic rubber seals or jam jars with a metal lid, leaving as little spare space and air as possible.
+If you prefer to avoid plastic waste and trilaminate pouches, you can also fill seed into glass jars with hermetic rubber seals or jam jars with a metal lid, leaving as little spare space and air as possible.

-To create a low-oxygen atmosphere in glass jars or heat-sealed mylar bags, you can add an oxygen absorber, which is usually composed of iron powder in a small paper packet.
-They exist in different sizes, expressed as how many cubic centimetres (cc) of oxygen they will absorb.
-For example, 200cc oxygen absorbers will remove 200 cc of oxygen from the atmosphere.
-As the normal atmosphere on earth contains 20,5% oxygen, this is enough to absorb the oxygen in a 1L jar (1L = 1000 cc).
+To create a low-oxygen atmosphere in glass jars, you can add an oxygen absorber, which are usually composed of iron powder in a small paper packet.
+They exist in different sizes.

 You may want to add an oxygen indicator, which reacts to the presence of oxygen by changing colour.
 For example, the indicator might change colour when the oxygen level reaches 0,05% by volume.
-Obviously, this only works if you can see the colour indicator through the glass jar.
+Obviously, this only works if you can see the indicator color through the glass jar.

-8. References & further information
+References & further information